 Is A Memory Foam Mattress Perfect For You?

-Paiton, George & I have had many years of experience in the mattress world listening to customers and watching which mattresses come back under comfort exchanges and warrantees.
+Paiton, George & I have had many years of experience in the mattress world listening to customers and watching which mattresses come back under comfort exchanges and warranties.
 Our experience is not from a handout but actually from our hands loading and unloading mattresses from trucks and visiting with the customers as they come in or call the stores.

 We are always curious, so if we have chosen to take care of a customer and the manufacturers declined (not very often) we have taken the mattresses apart to find out why there are warranty issues.
 We found out a really fancy word for blending foams, just meant they tore up scraps of memory foam and glued them together, like carpet padding, then charged more (we don’t carry them here).

-Memory foam mattresses overall rate as well as other mattress types for comfort and support.
+Memory foam mattresses' overall rate as well as other mattress types for comfort and support.
 Motion isolation and pressure-point relief are above average.
 Cheaper, off-brand memory foam mattresses often do great for the price range that they are in.
 The main issue is the initial off-gassing.
 Sometimes people also comment on heat retention, excessive firmness, firmness unpredictability, "squishy" feel in high temperature, poor durability, not good for the romance department, and lack of edge support (in the less expensive brands).
 High-density models are often somewhat difficult to move on and get up off, especially for heavier people.
 Several memory foam mattresses are available only or mostly online which can make the selection process somewhat more difficult.

-Please make a note to your self, memory foam will most likely never get an impression, but the foam will lose integrity (it will get softer).
+Please make a note to yourself, memory foam will most likely never get an impression, but the foam will lose integrity (it will get softer).

-As I have sat here for days reviewing, learning, miserly going over memory foam mattress, I have realized, that the mattress people like to each use their own name for the same foam… that is made in the same factory and same chemicals (in some cases).
+As I have sat here for days reviewing, learning, going over memory foam mattress, I have realized, that the mattress people like to each uses their own name for the same foam… that is made in the same factory and same chemicals (in some cases).
 Memory foam is identical to visco-elastic foam.
 Tempur-Pedic ™ was the first company to use memory foam in mattresses.
 Swedish foam is another term trademarked by Tempur-Pedic ™.
 It is the same as their memory foam, which they like to call Tempur® material.
 Many companies have done something similar such as Comforpedic that was made and sold out of a warehouse over in NE Portland and has now merged with the Simmons company and is sold around the world.
 This is an open-celled foam that responds to the weight and heat of your body and relieves pressure.
 It comes in many thicknesses, densities, and different levels of softness and firmness (see ILD).
 However, when you get right down to it, it is a Polyurethane Foam: - A flexible, durable, and resilient material used in a variety of products as a cushioning material.
 All foams, other than natural latex foam, are polyurethane foams.

 Density: - Is how much it weighs per cubic foot of foam.
 Density is independent of firmness but is thought to be an important indicator of foam quality.
 A higher density foam usually has a higher durability factor due to its stronger and heavier cell structure.

-High-Density foam (HD Foam): – is the term used to describe foam that is a higher quality foam with a stronger, heavier, dense and more durable cell structure.
+High-Density foam (HD Foam): – is the term used to describe foam that is a higher quality foam with a stronger, heavier, dense, and more durable cell structure.

 Medium-density mattresses, like high-density mattresses, tend to use a substantial amount of memory foam resulting in less firmness.
 However, medium-density foam is less temperature sensitive than high-density foam.
 As a result, medium-density mattresses have fewer complaints about being excessively firm when cold.